Shipping has always been political.

 The full text of the resultant bill, called the Maritime Safety Act of 2018, can be viewed here.

 the maritime safety act of 2018 is a direct response to the el faro tragedy.
+UPDATE: ThE bill, described below, has become law.

 ships must receive timely weather forecasts in both alphanumeric and graphical formats